 They genuinely care about making the wedding our own and make us feel like we are the only people having a wedding there this year.
 Very importantly, they listen.
 This really helps as we know what we are saying is going to be considered and answered properly.

-Choosing The Barn as our wedding venue was an easy choice – they make great fresh food, they are attentive and have amazing staff, we have been given exclusive use of the entire venue and have also got a ‘mini honeymoon’ at Bailbrook Lodge in Bath added in too.
+Choosing The Barn as our wedding venue was an easy choice – they make great fresh food, they are attentive and have an amazing staff, we have been given exclusive use of the entire venue and have also got a ‘mini-honeymoon’ at Bailbrook Lodge in Bath added in too.

 If you are wedding planning then good luck!
 It would be good to know what you are doing and how you are planning to cut costs but still get the wedding of your dreams.